datacamp/design-system/packages/docs/catalog-doc-site/catalog/pages/content/grammar.md

 ### B2C, B2B
 The terms B2C and B2B should only be used internally.

+### Admin
+Always use “admin” instead of “administrator” when referring to administrators of business subscriptions.

+When describing different levels of access for admins, do not use the terms “billable” or “non-billable” externally; these designations should only ever be used internally.

+To describe admins who only have access to the dashboard, and not DataCamp learning content, you can use the terms “dashboard-only admin” or “admin-only access.”

 ### Coding languages
 Follow the style of the original name of the language.
 Correct style of DataCamp-supported languages are below:
 * Git